levibostian/Wendy-iOS/README.md

 ```

 The only requirement is to call `Wendy.shared.performBackgroundFetch()`.
 You may decide to ignore Wendy's result from this function is you wish and you need to run more in this function.
 If you decide to, Wendy does parse the background fetch result for you: `backgroundFetchResult.backgroundFetchResult`.

-Done!
-Wendy takes care of all the rest.
-Wendy will try to run your task right away but if you're offline or in a spotty Internet connection, Wendy will wait and try again later.

-There is a document on [best practices when using Wendy](BEST_PRACTICES.md).
-Check that out to answer your questions you have about why Wendy works the way that it does.
-The document's code is Android code, but it's not about the code, it's about the best practices so you should be able to understand it until I get a better "generic" document setup 😄.

 ## Clear data